billwuqin/veloce-yang/draft-mahesh-opsawg-veloce-yang.md

 Chairs following the procedure in section 3.2 of Working Group GitHub Usage Guidance {{!RFC8874}} to develop or maintain a YANG Module.
 For a new module, this SHOULD happen when the module is adopted as a WG item.
-For an updated module, the repository for the original module should be reused to keep track of update of the original module.
 It MAY happen for individual drafts, and that is left to the discretion of the chairs.
 However, once the document is adopted as a WG item, the repository SHOULD reside under the auspecies of IETF controlled repository and managed by the WG.
 The